codeforbtv/strategic-plan/index.md

 Goal
 ----

 The first year goal of Code for BTV is to facilitate sustainable collaboration on civic software and open data projects between coders, designers, and non-governmental organizations.
 Code for BTV will develop a pipeline of organizations in need of civic software, as well as a pipeline of coders and designers able to develop, deploy, and maintain civic software and infrastructure.
-Code for BTV aims to have a broad impact as many statewide organizations are based in the Burlington, Vermont metropolitan area.
+Code for BTV aims to have a broad impact as many statewide organizations are based in the Burlington metropolitan area.
 Coders and designers from all over Vermont (and beyond) are welcome to participate in Code for BTV.
 Additionally, Code for BTV aims to create civic software and open data sources that can be used well beyond our local area.

 ### Vision